-- c) Rule 4:11 2nd paragraph does not apply in the following cases: - if the required treatment of injury on the playing court is the result of an illegal action by an opposing player who has been punished progressively by the referees; - if the goalkeeper's head is hit by a ball and treatment inside the court is necessary.
+- c.
+Rule 4:11 2nd paragraph does not apply in the following cases: - if the required treatment of injury on the playing court is the result of an illegal action by an opposing player who has been punished progressively by the referees; - if the goalkeeper's head is hit by a ball and treatment inside the court is necessary.

+III.
 Substitution Area Regulations

-1. The substitution areas are situated outside the sideline, to the left and right of the extension of the centre line, up to end of the respective team benches (compatible with row of chairs, which is also permitted), and also behind them if there is space (Rules of the Game: diagram 1).
+The substitution areas are situated outside the side line, to the left and right of the extension of the centre line, up to end of the respective team benches (compatible with row of chairs, which is also permitted), and also behind them if there is space (Rules of the Game: diagrams 1a and 1b).

-The regulations for IHF and continental confederation events/competitions prescribe that the team benches, and thereby also the respective 'coaching zones', shall start at a distance of 3.5 metres from the centre line.
+The regulations for IHF and Continental Confederation events/competitions prescribe that the team benches, and thereby also the respective 'coaching zones', shall start at a distance of 3.5 metres from the centre line.
 This is also a recommendation for games at all other levels.